lfr/FSharp.Domain.Validation/README.md

     | IsMissingOrBlank
 ```

-While not strictly necessary, the next single line of code greatly improves the readability of your type declarations simply by abbreviating the `IBlock<_,_>` interface for a specific primitive type.
+While not strictly necessary, the next single line of code greatly improves the readability of your type declarations by abbreviating the `IBlock<_,_>` interface for a specific primitive type.

 ```fsharp
 // all string blocks can now interface TextBlock instead of IBlock<string, TextError>